-Considering all the trends that influence employment of meteorologists, their number should remain fairly stable over the next few years.
+Considering all the trends that influence employment of meteorologists, their number should decrease slightly over the next few years.

 According to census data, women held about 24% of the jobs in this occupation in 2006, a percentage that has been rising since 1991 (12%).
 Close to 90% of people in this occupation worked full time and full-year in 2005, a percentage that is much higher than for the average of all occupations (53%).
 In 2006 self-employment was not widespread (less than 3% of positions).

 Employers seek candidates who have superior skills in math and physics, and a solid knowledge of computers.
 Candidates must be up-to-date on innovations and demonstrate skills in synthesis, analysis and problem solving.
 The ability to work in a group, to communicate, to work independently, as well as demonstrated curiosity, creativity and meticulousness are the major desired qualities.
 Bilingualism is often required as well.

 A bachelor's degree is the minimum requirement to enter this occupation.
 Increasingly, a post-graduate degree in meteorology and a master's in atmospheric sciences or in a related field are required.
 A PhD is an asset for research positions.

 McGill University and the University of Quebec at Montreal are the only institutions that offer this training in Quebec.

 - Environment Canada (Green Lane)